 About Kathryn Gossow

-She was told to choose a genre and stick to it.
+Kathryn Gossow was told to choose a genre and stick to it.
 In the same way that she ignored her grade 9 science teacher, she ignored this advice.
-Her first novel Aurelias short-listed Cassandra is a mythic fiction retelling.
-Her second book, The Dark Poet is a collection of gritty short stories about the dangers of charismatic men.
+Her first novel, Cassandra, is a mythic fiction retelling.
+Her second book, The Dark Poet, is a collection of gritty short stories about the dangers of charismatic men.
 In real life, Kathryn loves many things.
 Jonquils, decaying buildings, sarsaparilla, lemon curd, cold winds, warm spring days, music festivals.
 True Crime.
 The ordinariness of life meets the extraordinary of crime.
 From this obsession springs her third book, a small-town thriller, Taking Baby for a Walk.

 Kathryn is a co-editor of South of the Sun: Australian Fairy Tales for the 21st Century anthology and a keen explorer of fairy tales.

-She adores flash fiction and has several short stories out in the world.
-Her short fiction has appeared in StylusLit, Gingerbread House, Black Magazine, AntipodeanSF, Diddle Dog, elimae, Salome Magazine, among other publications.
+She adores flash fiction and has several short stories loose in the world.

-Her debut novel Cassandra was a finalist in the Aurealis Awards for Best Fantasy Novel in 2017.
-She was the winner of an ASA Mentorship, was nominated for a Pushcart Prize and won a commendation for Flash Fiction from Australia Horror Writers’ Association.
+Her debut novel, Cassandra, was a finalist in the Aurealis Awards forĀ Best Fantasy Novel in 2017.
+She was the winner of an ASA Mentorship, was nominated for a Pushcart Prize and won a commendation for Flash Fiction from the Australian Horror Writers’ Association.
+In 2024, she won the Annual Australian Fairy Tale Society Award for Inspiration and Contribution to Australian Fairy Tale Culture

-Kathryn is a regular blogger and sometimes gardener of her two-acre garden in a pocket of the Brisbane River.
+Kathryn is an irregular blogger and sometimes gardener of her two-acre garden in a pocket of the Brisbane River.
 When she is writing, her garden is a mess.
 When she is gardening, she forgets to write.
 It seems she cannot have both.
-She writes for that elusive feeling when she gets into the zone and there is nothing else in the world but her and the words that tumble onto the page.
+She writes for that elusive feeling when she gets into the zone, and there is nothing else in the world but her and the words that tumble onto the page.
 She gardens for the tomatoes.

 Writing Awards